π Quickstart: See 40%+ performance improvement in 3 lines of codeΒΆ

 [4]:

-# THE MAGIC: Find optimal threshold for F1 score (3 lines!)
+# Find optimal threshold for F1 score (3 lines of code)

 result = optimize_thresholds(y_test, y_prob, metric='f1')